Nia-Emani/pantry-meal-picker/README.md

 # Project Overview

-## Project Name

-Pantry Meals
+## Pantry Meals

 [Placeholder Link Until Deployed ](https://git.generalassemb.ly/niaemani/css-responsive-design-lesson.com)

 ## Project Description

-Pantry Meals will be an app that will allow users to get meal ideas based on ingredients they chose from a dropdown menu.
+Pantry Meals will be an app that will allow users to get meal ideas based on ingredients they search.

 ## API and Data Sample